SoumyaBhakuni/CampusVibe/README.md

-You are absolutely right.
-That's a critical security consideration.
-The README.md should be a technical overview and setup guide for you and your team, not a public-facing invitation for anyone to create admin accounts on your platform.

-Here is the updated README.md file.
-It includes all the project details but removes the "Database Seeding" section.
-This keeps your setup process private.

-After the README.md, I will provide a separate set of private instructions for you (the owner) on how to use the seedAdmins.js file one time to create your own accounts.

-README.md (Updated Version)

 🎓 CampusVibe - A Full-Stack University Event Management Platform

 "CampusVibe" is a full-stack, role-based University Event Management Platform built from the ground up.
 It serves as a central, unified solution for managing the entire lifecycle of all campus events, from an initial public request to organize, to automated cleanup and data archival after an event's access period expires.